 Scope of Services

-RSE provided mapping, surveying, and engineering design work including track alignment alternative studies, track alignment, track profile, and special trackwork design for the 3.1 miles light rail extension.
-RSE was also in charge of establishing the required right-of-way for the project.
+Engineering design work including track alignment alternative studies, track alignment, track profile, and special trackwork design for the 3.1 miles light rail extension.